MBoxPlus/mbox/README.md

 # MBox - Toolchain for Mobile App Development
-MBox is a toolchain App on macOS which focus on Mobile App Development.
-It can help developers manage environments, dependencies or repositories.
-Besides, developers can customize own tools or workflow by developing a MBox Plugin.
+MBox is a toolchain App on macOS which focuses on Mobile App Development.
+It can help developers manage environments, dependencies, or repositories.
+Besides, developers can customize their tools or workflow by developing an MBox Plugin.

 ## Installation
 ```